 Use Permitted Special Exception

 Any use customarily accessory to any of the permitted uses provided such use not injurious, noxious or offensive to the neighborhood.
-P
+P •

-Any use of the same general character as any of the uses herein mentioned which are in conformity with and not detrimental to the area and district.
-SE

 Aviation uses P

 Bakery, confectionery, or custom shop for the production of articles to be sold at retail on the premises P

 Business or professional offices, studios, financial institutions, passenger stations for public transportation P

 Cemeteries P

 Churches P

 Clubs P

 Construction yards, Auto dismantling yards, used parts yards, junkyards.
 SE

 Day nurseries and kindergartens P

 Drive-in Theaters P

 Dwelling Units:

--Single-Family Dwellings P
+-Single-Family Dwellings, with or without attached Accessory Dwelling Units P

 -Two-Family Dwellings P

--Multi-Family Dwellings (Adopted 3/9/04) SE
+-Multi-Family Dwellings SE

--Manufactured Housing Parks P
+-Manufactured Housing Parks/subdivisions P

--Manufactured Housing Subdivisions P
+-Manufactured Housing on individual lots P

 Forestry P

-Agriculture (excluding forestry), garden or nursery not in any way injurious, offensive and/or obnoxious to the general neighborhood P
+Agriculture (excluding forestry), garden or nursery not in any way injurious, offensive and/or obnoxious to the general neighborhood Р

 Funeral parlors P

 Golf courses P

 Governmental use P

+Home Business P

-Home gardens when incidental to primary residential use but excluding any use P
+Home gardens when incidental to primary residential use but excluding any use injurious, noxious, or offensive to the neighborhood. Р

-injurious, noxious, or offensive to the neighborhood.
-Hospitals, convalescent homes, sanitariums, institutions of philanthropic use P Laundry and dry cleaning establishment P Manufacturing or industrial uses including processing, fabrication, and assembly provided that no such use shall be permitted that will be detrimental or offensive or SE tend to reduce property values.
-Motels, hotels, guest homes, and overnight cabins.
-P Municipal recreation, water supply, public utilities (Adopted 3/9/04) P Personal service shop, including tailor, barber, beauty salon, and shoe repair P Places of amusement or assembly P Private recreation areas, private parks, picnic grounds and other recreation use without permanent structures P Public utility buildings, structures and lines SE Recreational grounds for games and sports, except those, a chief activity of which is customarily carried on primarily for gain (Amended 3/8/05) P Removal of sand, fill, gravel, stone, or loam for commercial purposes from the premises provided that State Law 155-E and the Bethlehem Excavation Regulations been satisfied.(3/12/85) P Restaurant, tea room, cafe, or ice cream parlor P Retail establishments for the sale and/or repair of food, clothing, drugs, jewelry, scientific instruments, and other general merchandise P Schools P Service stations and Auto repair shops, including the sale of new and used cars P
+Hospitals, convalescent homes, sanitariums, institutions of philanthropic use P

+Laundry and dry-cleaning establishment P

+Use Permitted Special Exception Manufacturing or industrial uses including processing, fabrication, and assembly provided that no such use shall be permitted that will be detrimental or offensive or tend to reduce property values.
+SE P Motels, hotels, guest homes, and overnight cabins.
+Municipal recreation, water supply, public utilities P 11 7 1 P Personal service shop, including tailor, barber, beauty salon, and shoe repair P Places of amusement or assembly P Private recreation areas, private parks, picnic grounds and other recreation use without permanent structures P Public utility buildings, structures, and lines SE Recreational grounds for games and sports, except those, a chief activity of which is customarily carried on primarily for gain P Removal of sand, fill, gravel, stone, or loam for commercial purposes from the premises provided that State Law 155-E and the Bethlehem Excavation Regulations been satisfied. Р Restaurant, tearoom, cafe, or ice cream parlor P Retail establishments for the sale and/or repair of food, clothing, drugs, jewelry, scientific instruments, and other general merchandise Р Schools P Service stations and Auto repair shops, including the sale of new and used cars P Other uses not specifically listed above but compatible with other listed uses and so similar in nature to a use listed so as to lead the Zoning Board of Adjustment to determine that granting a Special Exception would be reasonable, provided all of the Special Exception criteria contained in Article XX have been met.
+SE